 EchoStar III.
-EchoStar III was originally designed to operate a maximum of 32 DBS transponders in a mode that provides service to the entire continental United States ("CONUS") at approximately 120 watts per channel, switchable to 16 transponders operating at over 230 watts per channel, and was equipped with a total of 44 traveling wave tube amplifiers ("TWTAs") to provide redundancy.
-As a result of TWTA failures in previous years, including the most recent failures in February 2013, only 8 transponders are currently available for use.
-Although these failures have impacted the commercial operation of the satellite, EchoStar III was fully depreciated in 2009.
+EchoStar III was originally designed to operate a maximum of 32 DBS transponders in a mode that provides service to the entire continental United States ("CONUS").
+As a result of the failure of traveling wave tube amplifiers ("TWTAs") in previous years, including the most recent failures in February 2013 and April 2013, only six transponders are currently available for use.
 It is likely that additional TWTA failures will occur from time to time in the future and such failures could further impact commercial operation of the satellite.
+EchoStar III was fully depreciated in 2009 and is currently used as an in-orbit spare.

 EchoStar VI.
-EchoStar VI was designed to meet a minimum 12-year useful life.
-Prior to 2012, EchoStar VI experienced solar array anomalies and the loss of TWTAs that did not reduce its useful life; however, the solar array anomalies in 2010 impacted the commercial operation of the satellite.
+EchoStar VI was designed to operate 32 DBS transponders with a minimum 12-year useful life.
+Prior to 2012, EchoStar VI experienced solar array anomalies and the loss of TWTAs that did not reduce its useful life; however, the solar array anomalies impacted the commercial operation of the satellite.
 EchoStar VI lost (i) two additional TWTAs in March 2012, increasing the total number of TWTAs lost on the satellite to five out of 48 TWTAs and (ii) an additional solar array string during the second quarter of 2012, reducing the total power available for use by the spacecraft.
 The anomalies in 2012 did not impact current commercial operation or the estimated useful life of the satellite.
-However, there can be no assurance that these anomalies or any future anomalies will not reduce its useful life or impact its commercial operation.
+However, there can be no assurance that these anomalies or any future anomalies will not reduce the satellite's useful life or impact its commercial operation.
 EchoStar VI was fully depreciated in August 2012.

 EchoStar VIII.
-EchoStar VIII was designed to operate 32 DBS transponders in the continental U.S. at approximately 120 watts per channel, switchable to 16 DBS transponders operating at approximately 240 watts per channel.
-EchoStar VIII was also designed with spot-beam technology.
-Prior to 2012, EchoStar VIII experienced several anomalies.
-In January 2011, EchoStar VIII experienced an anomaly which temporarily disrupted electrical power to some components, causing an interruption of broadcast service and one of the two on-board computers used to control the satellite to fail.
-None of these anomalies has impacted the commercial operation or estimated useful life of the satellite.
+EchoStar VIII was designed to operate 32 DBS transponders in the CONUS at approximately 120 watts per channel, switchable to 16 DBS transponders operating at approximately 240 watts per channel.
+Prior to and during 2011, EchoStar VIII experienced several anomalies.
+In January 2011, EchoStar VIII experienced an anomaly which temporarily disrupted electrical power to some components, causing an interruption of broadcast service and causing one of the two on-board computers used to control the satellite to fail.
+These anomalies have not impacted the commercial operation or estimated useful life of the satellite.
 However, if the remaining on-board computer fails, the commercial operation of the satellite would cease and result in a complete loss of the satellite.

 EchoStar XII.
-EchoStar XII was designed to operate 13 DBS transponders at 270 watts per channel in CONUS mode, 22 spot beams using a combination of 135 and 65 watt TWTAs or hybrid CONUS/spot beam mode.
+EchoStar XII was designed to operate 13 DBS transponders at 270 watts per channel in CONUS mode, or 22 spot beams using a combination of 135 and 65 watt TWTAs or hybrid CONUS/spot beam mode.
 We currently operate EchoStar XII in spot beam mode.
 Prior to 2010, EchoStar XII experienced anomalies resulting in the loss of electrical power available from its solar arrays.
 In September 2012, November 2012, and January 2013, EchoStar XII experienced additional solar array anomalies, which further reduced the electrical power available to operate EchoStar XII.
-An investigation of the anomalies is continuing.
-Additional solar array anomalies are likely and, if they occur, they will continue to degrade the operational capability of EchoStar XII.
+An engineering analysis completed in the second quarter of 2013 indicated further loss of available electrical power and resulting capacity loss was likely.
+As a result, we recognized a \$34.7 million impairment loss in the second quarter of 2013.
+Additional solar array anomalies are likely, and if they occur, they will continue to degrade the operational capability of EchoStar XII and could lead to additional impairment charges in the future.